-How to draw raised arms for absolute beginners.
+How to draw proportionate arms for absolute beginners.

 The sketches below demonstrate how to draw a subject with their arms raised.
 Drawing raised arms and getting the proportions correct when the arms are in different poses can be a very daunting thing.
 It is crucial that the proportions between the shoulder, elbow and wrist are correct to get the arms to look natural.
 See here.

 With the arm lengths plotted, lightly sketch the arm outlines.
-Remember the arms muscle groups and their relation to the shape of the arm.
-So be sure to plot them accurately before sketching them in.
+Remember the muscle groups of the arm and their relation to the shape of the arm.
+Make sure that you plot them accurately before sketching them in.

 In the first sketch, you can see the back of the upper arm.
-She is clasping her hands above her head turning the forearm outward slightly.
-From her shoulder, the upper arm curves into the elbow.
+She is clasping her hands above her head slightly rotating the forearm outward.
+From the shoulder, the upper arm curves into the elbow.
 It then curves back out around the elbow joint to meet the forearm.
 From the elbow, the forearm tapers toward the wrist.
-See how the back of the forearm appears flat and that, because the forearm rotates slightly a gentle curve appears on the inside of it as it tapers toward the wrist.
+See how the back of the forearm appears flat and that, because the forearm rotates slightly a gentle curve appears on the inside as it tapers toward the wrist.

-In the next arm raised sketch.
-Her hand is resting on the back of her head also.
+In the next arms raised sketch.
+The hand is resting on the back of the subjects head also.
 Notice the shape of the upper arm.
-The arms raised and turned back.
+The arm is raised and turned back.
 This makes the underside of the arm visible along with the muscles on its side.
 The arm then gently curves from her shoulder, as both the Bicep and triceps muscles curve from it to the elbow emphasizing their shape.
-The arm rotates from the elbow, and the palm facing up.
+The arm rotates from the elbow, and the palms facing up.
 The palm causes the extensor muscles to form a slight bulge in the forearm.
 The palms extended, facing up which causes the flexor muscles to stretch making the top of her arm appear flat.
 In the sketch, you can see that from the shoulder there are five equal parts to the elbow and from the elbow, there are three equal parts to the wrist.

 In this sketch, you can see that the subject has both arms raised.
 Note the position of the arms in relation to her body.
-Her left arm extends to ninety degrees at her elbow and the back of her hand is fully visible.
-The bicep and triceps muscles are clearly visible suggesting that she is pushing against an object such as a wall.
+The left arm extends to ninety degrees at the elbow and the back of the hand is fully visible.
+The bicep and triceps muscles are clearly visible suggesting that the subject is pushing against an object such as a wall.
 Her forearm extends at almost ninety degrees to her upper arm.
 This shows the back of the arm and reveals a slight curve of the extensor muscles from the elbow to the wrist.
 Her body is slightly twisted so the right arm is not extended as far as the left.
-Notice how the point from the shoulder to her elbow is greatly reduced compared to her left arm.
-You can again see the shape of both the flexor and extensor muscles in her forearm.
+Notice how the point from the shoulder to the elbow is greatly reduced compared to the left arm.
+Again you can see the shape of both the flexor and extensor muscles in her forearm.

 Figurative art, anatomy drawing resources.